Sheep-y/BattleTech_Turbine/README.md

 It should otherwise work with all mods, including those that add new files for the game to load.

 If it doesn't work for you, you can try to use the debug version which will generate a very detailed log, then creates a new issue and attach it.
-It may run VERY slow however because of the massive logging.
+But it may run VERY slow because of logging, if it doesn't explode.

 # How It Works

 The mod has a few functional parts.

-Before any work starts, a safety rail is installed around `VFXNamesDef.AllNames`.
+Before any work starts, two safety rails are installed around `VFXNamesDef.AllNames` and `CombatGameConstants.CreateFromSaved`, to cache their results so that repeated calls can be served immediately and to avoid potential errors.
-The rail will cache the first name list and return it in all subsequence calls, stopping a potential `NullReferenceException`.

 First is the request filter.
 A cheap and safe check is done after every `DataManagerRequestCompleteMessage` creation.
 If the request is invalid or same as last one, it is filtered out.